issiki/pinyin-tone/README.md

 # pinyin-tone
 Another wheel that converts "Hanyu pinyin tone numbers" to "tone marks".

+I assume you already know what [拼音(Pinyin)](https://en.wikipedia.org/wiki/Pinyin) is and how to write correct pinyin.

 ## Setup
 ```bash
 $ npm install pinyin-tone